MinhMPA/academic-cv/index.md

 ## Publications

 <!-- A list is also available [online](http://scholar.google.co.uk/citations?user=LTOTl0YAAAAJ) -->
-I have authored 9 publications (excluding 2 drafts in preparation; total citations: 145; h-index: 7).
+I have authored 9 publications (excluding 3 drafts in preparation; total citations: 145; h-index: 7).

 ### First, co-first, or second author (with equal or significant contributions)

+`2023`
+**Late-universe Suppressed Growth of Structure and Early-universe Massive Galaxies**. *Nguyen$^1$* and Huterer.
+In prep.
+To be submitted to ApJL.

 `2023`
 **Fisher Forecast and Sensitivity Analysis of Growth of Structure Constraints from Large-scale Structure Surveys**. **Nguyen$^1$**, Matties, Huterer.
 In prep.
 To be submitted to PRD.